LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 ### Discussion 2:

 * What are the advantages and disadvantages of storing in plain ASCII, like a CSV file versus a binary, like netCDF?
-Does the characteristics of the data influence that decision, i.e. the prefered format for a time series would be different than a numerical model output, or a gene sequence?
+Does the characteristics of the data influence that decision, i.e. the preferred format for a time series would be different than a numerical model output, or a gene sequence?

 ## Thing 6: Data organization and management